HSC Condor Liberation: History

-Originally named Austal 102, she was launched in January 2010 at the Austal shipyard in Henderson, Western Australia and was laid up at the shipyard for four years before an owner was found.
-Rumours were that the ship was to enter service with Euroferries, operating a 75-minute service between Ramsgate in England and Boulogne-sur-Mer in France.
-She was due to be handed over to Euroferries in January 2013 and enter service in February 2013 but the service failed to materialise and the ship remained in Austal's hands.
+Originally named Austal 102, it was built by Austal at its shipyard in Henderson, Western Australia as a speculative order.
+It was launched in January 2010 and was laid up at the shipyard for four years before an owner was found.

-Condor Liberation
+Condor Ferries

-In 2014, Condor Ferries extended its agreement to run Channel Island services until 2020 and subsequently negotiated the purchase of the Austal Hull 270, which it named Condor Liberation.
-After being modified at Austal’s Philippines yard, it entered service with Condor Ferries on 27 March 2015 operating out of Poole on the Dorset coast.
+In 2014, Condor Ferries extended its agreement to run Channel Island services until 2020 and subsequently purchased Austal 270 which it named Condor Liberation.
+After being modified at Austal’s Philippines yard, it entered service with Condor Ferries on 27 March 2015 operating out of Poole.

-Collision in Guernsey
+On 10 February 2025, it was announced that Condor Ferries had put the ship up for sale.

+On 25 March 2025, Condor Liberation operated her last commercial fast ferry sailing with Condor Ferries from Poole to both Jersey and Guernsey, shortly before Condor was absorbed into Brittany Ferries.
+The vessel departed Poole for the final time on 28 March 2025 and sailed to Le Havre, where she is currently laid up awaiting sale.

+Accidents and issues in service

-On Saturday 28 March 2015, the day after she entered official commercial service, Condor Liberation hit the quayside in Guernsey in strong winds.
+On 28 March 2015, the day after she entered official commercial service, Condor Liberation hit the quayside in Guernsey in strong winds.
 The collision caused damage to her hull which prevented further use of the vessel until repaired.
 She was taken out of service and was transferred to Poole where the damage was repaired.
 Passengers had to wait for Commodore Clipper to take them back to the UK, albeit to Portsmouth instead of Poole.

 A report on the collision was published on 27 May 2015 and concluded that the fendering on the berth was insufficient for high speed craft and ruled out any wrongdoing of the ship's crew.